 Galia Collaborative works with children over eight years old and teenagers.
-Drawing on years of clinical practice, the most up-to-date evidence in our field, and heart-centered wisdom, I’ll work collaboratively with you to develop a comprehensive care plan to help your child get back to life.
+Drawing on years of clinical practice, the most up-to-date evidence in our field, and heart-centered wisdom, we work collaboratively with you to develop a comprehensive care plan to help your child get back to life.

-I use a number of approaches in the treatment of adolescent eating disorders, particularly treatments called Family Based Treatment and Emotionally Focused Family Therapy.
+We use a number of approaches in the treatment of adolescent eating disorders, particularly treatments called Family Based Treatment and Emotionally Focused Family Therapy.
 Both of these approaches have been backed by research and have been found to help create change in a highly active and results-oriented manner.

 Family Based Treatment is an evidence-based approach to treating adolescent and young adult eating disorders.
 It involves the family working as a team with the provider to undermine the power of the eating disorder and restore the loved one back to health.